Olli69/powerguru/README.md

 TO BE UPDATED...
 Powerguru manages electric loads, for example water heaters or other conrollable devices/energy storages.
 It can heat up the boilers when then electricity is cheap, for example when you have excess solar power or nightime.
 It can also optimize water heating using solar energy forecast (http://www.bcdcenergia.fi/ for forecast in Finland).
 Current version can read RS485/Modbus enabled electric meters and DS18B20 temperatare sensors.
 It can also fetch Nordpool day-ahead spot prices.

 It calculates target temperatures of the heaters once in a minute and switches on/off the heater resistors to reach current target value.
-Dynamic target values (in Celcius) depends on current "conditions", which are enabled if all the criterias for the condition match.
+Dynamic target values (in Celcius) depends on current "states", which are enabled if all the criterias for the state match.
 Powerguru is tested with Raspberry Pi (2)

 ## Data architechture